Back in 2009 I joined a tour operator who were based in central London and the leading specialist to the country of Bulgaria.

 Varna itself is an airport hub, a port and a seaside resort and is mainly considered as a gateway to the northern resorts of Albena, St Konstantin and Golden Sands not to mention the golf resorts of the Cape Kaliakra region.

-Varna is the third largest city in Bulgaria and has grown in recent years to offer visitors so much more in terms of shopping, history, art galleries, museums, cultural events, a promenade with numerous bars, restaurants and a nightlife that never sleeps.
+The third largest city in Bulgaria, Varna has grown in recent years to offer visitors so much more in terms of shopping, history, art galleries, museums, cultural events, a promenade with numerous bars, restaurants and a nightlife that never sleeps.

 Just 30 km north of Varna is Albena.
 A purpose built seaside resort on one of the very best beaches on all of the Black Sea Coast.
 I recall wandering around observing the open spaces, kids playing safely in the parks, a horse drawn carriage taking tourists on a gentle tour of the town and the cleanliness of both the beach and the streets.